khalilahmad1547/Genom-Sequencing/README.md

   improvments to mrFAST algorithm we got a new algorithm **FastHASH**.

 # Usage
+## Setup the environment
+ - Setup Environment
+run follwing command to setup anaconda environment with all the required pakages.
+`conda env create --file environment.yml`
+ - activate the environment by following command
+  `conda activate fyp_env`

 For testing or debugging purpose a small dataset is present in ./Data